 Buying and Paying

-All types of computers must be purchased, inventoried, and disposed of using established University policy.
+All types of computers must be purchased, inventoried, operated, and disposed of using established University policy.
 Computers may not be bought by individuals using personal or University credit cards.
 This policy applies to all computers regardless of whether they are capitalized.

 II.
 Who is Affected by this Policy